Vaisala Press Release

 Weather provides the fuel for renewable energy projects and is one of the largest variables impacting production.
 Vaisala uses more than 80 years of weather expertise to help the global renewable energy industry develop and operate wind and solar projects better, faster and more efficiently.
 Our measurement, assessment, forecasting and asset management products and services leverage proven science and advanced technology to mitigate the impact of weather risks on energy generation and support profitable decision-making across the entire project lifecycle, from greenfield prospecting and due diligence through operational forecasting and plant optimization. www.vaisala.com/energy twitter.com/VaisalaEnergy linkedin.com/company/vaisala-energy

 Vaisala is a global leader in environmental and industrial measurement.
-Building on 80 years of experience, Vaisala provides observations for a better world.
+Building on over 80 years of experience, Vaisala provides observations for a better world.
 We are a reliable partner for customers around the world, offering a comprehensive range of innovative observation and measurement products and services.
 Headquartered in Finland, Vaisala employs approximately 1,600 professionals worldwide and is listed on the Nasdaq Helsinki stock exchange. www.vaisala.com www.twitter.com/VaisalaGroup